 Convenience Store Woman (2016) by Sayaka Murata

 The konbini is a ubiquitous part of Japanese life.
-Convenience Store Woman is about a thirty-six year old woman fights the societal norms that tell her she can’t keep working at a convenience store, a job she has loved for eighteen years.
+Convenience Store Woman is about a thirty-six-year-old woman who fights the societal norms that tell her she can’t keep working at a convenience store, a job she has loved for eighteen years.
 It’s a humorous look at the cult of success in modern Japan—a cult that probably looks familiar to many American readers.

 Bonus: A Tale from the Time Being by Ruth Ozeki